-Atrial fibrillation is an irregular and often rapid heart rate that can increase your risk of strokes, heart failure and other heart-related complications.
+Atrial fibrillation (AFib) is an irregular and often very rapid heart rhythm.
+An irregular heart rhythm is called an arrhythmia.
+AFib can lead to blood clots in the heart.
+The condition also increases the risk of stroke, heart failure and other heart-related complications.

-Episodes of atrial fibrillation may come and go, or you may develop atrial fibrillation that doesn't go away and may require treatment.
-Although atrial fibrillation itself usually isn't life-threatening, it is a serious medical condition that sometimes requires emergency treatment.
+Episodes of atrial fibrillation may come and go, or they may be persistent.
+AFib itself usually isn't life-threatening.
+But it's a serious medical condition that needs proper treatment to prevent stroke.

-- Reduced ability to exercise
+- Reduced ability to exercise.

-- Shortness of breath
+- Shortness of breath.

 Atrial fibrillation may be:

-- Occasional.
-In this case it's called paroxysmal (par-ok-SIZ-mul) atrial fibrillation.
-You may have symptoms that come and go, usually lasting for a few minutes to hours.
-Sometimes symptoms occur for as long as a week and episodes can happen repeatedly.
-Your symptoms might go away on their own or you may need treatment.
+- Occasional, also called paroxysmal atrial fibrillation.
+AFib symptoms come and go.
+The symptoms usually last for a few minutes to hours.
+Some people have symptoms for as long as a week.
+The episodes can happen repeatedly.
+Symptoms might go away on their own.
+Some people with occasional AFib need treatment.

 - Permanent.
-In this type of atrial fibrillation, the abnormal heart rhythm can't be restored.
-You'll have atrial fibrillation permanently, and you'll often require medications to control your heart rate and to prevent blood clots.
+In this type of atrial fibrillation, the irregular heart rhythm can't be reset.
+Medicines are needed to control the heart rate and to prevent blood clots.